 The cantaloupe is a juicy, orange summer fruit that’s related to the watermelon and honeydew melon.
 It also belongs to the same plant family as cucumbers, pumpkins, squashes, and gourds.

 The semi-sweet cantaloupes most familiar to people in the U.S. are a type of muskmelon called Cucumis melo reticulatus.
-The scientific name stems in part from the word “reticulated” to describe the cantaloupe’s rough, webbed outer skin.
+The scientific name stems in part from the word “reticulated,” describing the cantaloupe’s rough, webbed outer skin.

-People have cultivated cantaloupe for thousands of years.
-Most people agree it likely first grew in Persia (modern Iraq).
+People have grown cantaloupes for thousands of years.
+Most people agree it likely first grew in Persia (modern Iran).
 The fruit made its way to the New World with Christopher Columbus during his second voyage in the late 1400s.

 It also packs:

 Cantaloupes are one of the most common fruits and vegetables involved in foodborne illnesses.
-Its textured, net-like rind can harbor harmful pathogens.
+Its textured, net-like rind can harbor bugs that cause illness.
 Wash the outside under running water with a vegetable brush.
 Rinse your knife after each cut to avoid contamination.

-The plentiful vitamins and minerals in cantaloupes also may cause problems in certain cases:
+The plentiful vitamins and minerals in cantaloupes can sometimes cause problems:

 Slice into a cleaned cantaloupe and remove the seeds.
 You can scoop out the fruit or peel the rind.
-Refrigerate the cut fruit, and eat it in 2 to 3 days.
+Refrigerate the cut fruit, and eat it in 2-3 days.
 Or freeze chunks between wax paper and keep for up to a month.

 On its own.
 Simply cube, scoop, or slice it for a snack or healthy dessert.

 Add it to a salad.
-Sprinkle pieces of cantaloupe in any salad for a sweet touch.
+Sprinkle pieces of cantaloupe into any salad for a sweet touch.
 In fruit salads, it mixes well with berries, mangos, and avocados.